Learning Optimal Distributionally Robust Stochastic Control in Continuous State Spaces: Learning Optimal DRSC: Minimax Risks Lower Bounds

 where $\mu^n = \mu\times \ds \times\mu$ is the $n$-fold product measure, and the first infimum is taken over all measurable functions $K: \W^n \ra C(\X)$.

 As we will discuss in detail later, the operator \(\cK\) maps the center \(\mu\) of the Wasserstein distance and \(f_k\)-divergence constrained adversarial ambiguity sets to the solution of the Bellman equations \eqref{eqn:def_action_aware_DR_bellman_eqn} and \eqref{eqn:def_action_unaware_DR_bellman_eqn}.
-According to the dynamic programming principles outlined in Appendix \ref{a_sec:DPP}, this solution corresponds to the DRSC control value.
-Therefore, \(\mathfrak{M}_n(\cU,\cK)\) represents the error incurred by the optimal learning algorithm (in terms of uniform performance over all centers of the ambiguity sets in \(\cU\)) for the DRSC control value when the sample size is \(n\).
-To match the rate in the previous upper bounds, it is sufficient to consider \(\cU\) as the family of Bernoulli distributions with parameter \(p \in [0,1]\).
-Concretely, to establish our lower bound, we consider an instance with infinitely smooth reward and transition function s.t. the minimax risk associated with learning DRSC values has lower bounds that match the convergence rate of upper bounds in Theorem 1-4.
-Sepcifically, let $\X = \A = \W = [-1,1]$, $f(x,a,w) = w$, and $r(x,a) = x$.
-For fixed controller and adversarial ambiguity set, the value operator is the mapping $\cK(\mu) = u^*$, where $u^*$ is the solution to \eqref{eqn:def_action_aware_DR_bellman_eqn} with $\mu_0$ replaced by $\mu$.
-Since $f$ and $r$ are independent of $a$, $u^* = \bar u^*$ is also the solution to \eqref{eqn:def_action_unaware_DR_bellman_eqn}. \begin{lemma} Given adversarial ambiguity set $\cP$, the solution to \eqref{eqn:def_action_aware_DR_bellman_eqn} and \eqref{eqn:def_action_unaware_DR_bellman_eqn} are
+According to the dynamic programming principles, this solution corresponds to the optimal DRSC value.
+Therefore, \(\mathfrak{M}_n(\cU,\cK)\) represents the error incurred by the optimal learning algorithm (in terms of uniform performance over all centers of the ambiguity sets in \(\cU\)) for the optimal value when a data set with sample size \(n\) is available.

+Specifically, we establish a lower bound on $\mathfrak{M}_n(\cU,\cK)$ for a simple value operator $\cK$ and a simple class of probability models $\cU$.
+We construct an instance with infinitely smooth reward and transition functions, where the minimax risk of learning the optimal robust value function achieves lower bounds that match the convergence rate upper bounds in Theorems~1–4.
+It turns out that to obtain such a matching lower bound, it suffices to let $\cU$ be the family of Bernoulli distributions with parameter $p \in [0,1]$.

+Concretely, for fixed dynamics $f$, reward $r$, and controller and adversarial ambiguity sets $\cQ$ and $\cP$, the value operator in the CAA (resp.\ CAU) case is defined by $\cK(\mu) = u^*$ (resp.\ $\cK(\mu) = \bar u^*$), where $u^*$ (resp.\ $\bar u^*$) is the solution to \eqref{eqn:def_action_aware_DR_bellman_eqn} (resp.\ \eqref{eqn:def_action_unaware_DR_bellman_eqn}) with $\mu_0$ replaced by $\mu$.
+With this definition, we consider the following DRSC instance.